 For me, there’s something cozy and warm that comes from a nature-inspired setting.
 Not only is it neutral but it’s fairly easy to transition the room from baby to toddler whether you have a boy or girl.

 When I think of nature, I see cute animals, enchanted forests and lots of rustic touches.
-I find it easier to stick to a clam and soothing colour palette especially when it comes to the larger areas of your space such as the walls.
+I find it easier to stick to a claim and soothing colour palette especially when it comes to the larger areas of your space such as the walls.
 It’s always easier to interchange accessories than it is to repaint a wall later on.

 As a starting point, we’ve painted our walls an off-white with a ever so slightly grey tinge.
 I knew I wanted an accent wall behind the crib, which eventually will be home to a future bed.
 I’ve searched high and low for the perfect wallpaper and this is what I’ve found. . .